Armstrong Siddeley Heritage Trust

 This car is a Burlington bodied Special that was converted by Salmons and Son into a Tickford Landaulette.

-This Special carries a body by Vanden Plas, the pram handles are for show only as the roof cannot be fully reclined.
+This Special carries a body by Vanden Plas, it had non-functioning pram irons as the roof cannot be fully reclined.

 The luxuriously appointed interior of the same Vanden Plas motor car.